Non-Hodgkin’s Lymphoma Lawsuit Over Ethylene Oxide Exposure Results in $20M Verdict Against C.R. Bard

 Non-Hodgkins Lymphoma Lawsuit Over Ethylene Oxide Exposure Results in $20M Verdict Against C.R.
 Bard

-A Georgia jury awarded $20 million in compensatory damages last week to a man who claims he developed non-Hodgkin’s lymphoma following his exposure to ethylene oxide from a nearby C.R.
-Bard facility, but a federal judge has declared a mistrial on the issue of punitive damages meant to punish the company for reckless disregard for public safety.
+A Georgia jury awarded $20 million in compensatory damages last week to a man who developed non-Hodgkin’s lymphoma following his exposure to ethylene oxide from a nearby C.R.
+Bard facility, but a federal judge has declared a mistrial on the issue of punitive damages, which are intended to punish the company for reckless disregard for public safety.

 The trial involved claims brought by Gary Walker, who says he developed cancer due to regular exposure to ethylene oxide from a C.R.
 Bard medical device sterilization facility in Covington, Georgia.
 The lawsuit indicated Walker not only delivered pallets of medical supplies to the plant for processing but has also lived near the facility since 1991.